zfcsoftware/puppeteer-real-browser/README.md

     const pages = await browser.pages();
     const page = pages[0];
+    // When the user agent value is not undefined, the waf keeps looping.
+If the first agent doesn't work for what you are trying to do, use the 2nd one

+    // await page.setUserAgent(userAgent);
+    await page.setUserAgent(undefined);

+    await page.setViewport({
+        width: 1920,
+        height: 1080,
+    });
     // You should use it if you want the fingerprint values of the page to be changed.
     // puppeteerAfp(page);